pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ### State Sync Lifecycle

-Node bootstraps and starts collecting state sync metadata from the rest of the network periodically as an external process.
-This enables node to have up-to-date view on the global state.
-Through periodic sync, node collects received `StateSyncMetadataResponse`s to a buffer.
+The Node bootstraps and collects state sync metadata from the rest of the network periodically, via a background process.
+This enables nodes to have an up-to-date view of the global state.
+Through periodic sync, the node collects received `StateSyncMetadataResponse`s in a buffer.

 For every new block and block proposal (for validator nodes):
 - node checks block's and block proposal's validity and applies the block to its persistence if its valid.